Rahulbaran/Sakha/README.md

 # [Sakha](https://sakha.pythonanywhere.com)

--   It is a simple social network web application created using Flask for backend & JavaScript for frontend.
+-   It is a simple social network web application created using Flask and JavaScript.
 -   You can run the application locally using the guides mentioned below.

 ## How to run it locally